Are you ready to ditch the credit card, leave the wallet at home and pay for items with your cell phone?

 It seems like we're doing just about everything else with our smartphones so why not add another practical everyday task and leave the plastic at home?

-Rogers Communications confirms that approximately 52 percent of Canadians own a smartphone and 33 percent of consumers own a tablet device.
-More importantly, in the Rogers survey, 50 percent of respondents say that they will likely spend more money through their mobile devices and nearly 68 percent expect to make a purchase using their mobile device in 2014.
+Rogers Communications confirms that approximately 52% of Canadians own a smartphone and 33% of consumers own a tablet device.
+More importantly, in the Rogers survey, 50% of respondents say that they will likely spend more money through their mobile devices and nearly 68% expect to make a purchase using their mobile device in 2014.